About sexual development and behaviour in autistic children and teenagers

 If you see examples of problematic or harmful sexual behaviour in autistic children and teenagers, it’s important to get professional advice.
 Start by talking with your child and family health nurse, GP or paediatrician or another health professional.

-Problematic and harmful sexual behaviour and autistic children: why it happens
+Why problematic and harmful sexual behaviour happens

 Autistic children and teenagers might engage in problematic or harmful sexual behaviour because of their:

-- social skills difficulties
+- difficulties with social skills

 - sensory issues

-- difficulties with understanding how other people think and feel, or how their behaviour affects other people
+- difficulties understanding how other people think and feel

-- narrow interests, which could include unusual sexual interests.
+- special interests, which could be sexual.

 Autistic teenagers might:

-- have trouble expressing sexual attraction, so they say sexual thoughts aloud or stare for too long at another person’s breasts or buttocks
+- have trouble expressing sexual attraction, so they say sexual thoughts aloud, stare at another person’s breasts or buttocks, or make inappropriate or unwanted sexual advances

 If your autistic child is behaving in sexually problematic ways and you think it’s because of social skills difficulties, here are things you can try: